 Welcome to Cape St. Mary’s Ecological Reserve

 Cape St. Mary's Ecological Reserve is a wonderland for birdwatchers and explorers alike.
 Thousands of gulls, razorbills, common murres, black-legged kittiwakes, northern gannets, and double-crested and great cormorants nest here.
-Where 20,000 scoters, oldsquaw, harlequin, dovekies, thick-billed murres, and kittiwakes winter.
+Where 20,000 scoters, long-tailed ducks, harlequin, dovekies, thick-billed murres, and kittiwakes winter.
 This captivating area is one of seven protected seabird ecological reserves.
 Its natural beauty makes it perfect for nature walks and family adventures.

 Cape St. Mary's is the most accessible seabird rookery in North America.
 Bird Rock is the third-largest nesting site and southernmost colony of northern gannets in North America.
 Cape St. Mary's is also the southernmost breeding area for thick-billed murres in the world and the southernmost major breeding site for common murres in the northwest Atlantic Ocean.
 The site is overflowing with perching, diving, and scrambling birds from edge to edge – melding together into an awesome moving, breathing spectacle of colour and sound.